Dillard Pre-law Program Earns Top Honors from the American Bar Association

-Dillard is the only undergraduate institution in the nation, and the only Historically Black University in the nation to be awarded a grant through this program.
-Dillard received $125,00 in funds to launch a brand new program called LEAD (Legal Education Advancing Diversity) that provides students and graduates from the three Historically Black Colleges and Universities (HBCUs) in New Orleans with a comprehensive year-long program 2 Dillard University that will include intensive preparation for the Law School Admissions Test (“LSAT”), law school admissions support, and a mentor in the legal profession.
+Dillard is the only undergraduate institution in the nation, and the only historically black college or university (HBCU) in the nation to be awarded a grant through this program.
+Dillard received $125,00 in funds to launch a brand new program called LEAD (Legal Education Advancing Diversity) that provides students and graduates from the three HBCUs in New Orleans with a comprehensive year-long program 2 Dillard University that will include intensive preparation for the Law School Admissions Test (“LSAT”), law school admissions support, and a mentor in the legal profession.

 The program plans to accept 20 new HBCU scholars each year, with a total of 40 LEAD scholars over the course of two years.